GRAMCTRL/.github/profile/README.md

 # GRAM Digital Controllers

-Welcome to the official GitHub profile of GRAM Digital Controllers, where innovation meets open-source excellence.
+Howdy, partner!
+Welcome to the official GitHub profile of GRAM Digital Controllers.

 ## About Us

-Based in Dallas, Texas, GRAM Digital Controllers is dedicated to crafting premium gaming controllers that elevate the gaming experience.
+Based in Dallas, Texas, GRAM Digital Controllers is dedicated to crafting the most premium and portable leverless controllers on the planet.
-Our mission is to blend top-tier hardware with open-source software, ensuring our products are not only high-quality but also accessible and customizable.
+Our mission is to blend top-tier design with open-source modularity, ensuring our products are not only high-quality but also accessible and customizable.

 ## Open-Source Commitment